marcorampazzo/marcorampazzo.github.io/README.md

 ### Events

 This fall semester there is a joint seminar between the universities of Bologna, Chemnitz and Nancy on Bridgeland stability conditions.
-[More details](https://marcorampazzo.github.io/bridgeland).
+[More details here](https://marcorampazzo.github.io/bridgeland).

 ### You may find useful